eclipsesource/tabris-js/doc/getting-started.md

 ### hello.js
-The Tabris.js Hello, World! progam is contained in `examples/hello/hello.js`.
+The tabris.js Hello, World! app is contained in `examples/hello/hello.js`.
 Tabris.js apps can be developed using any text editor or IDE.

 	tabris.load(function() {